Chronos-Vault/chronos-vault-platform-/README.md

 ## 👥 Team

-Chronos Vault is built by a dedicated team of blockchain experts, security specialists, and user experience designers committed to creating the most secure and user-friendly time capsule platform in the world.
+Chronos Vault is built by a dedicated team of blockchain experts, security specialists, and user experience designers committed to creating the most secure and user-friendly vault platform in the world.

 ## 🔗 Links